meirlustig1983/spring-and-test-driven-development/README.md

 #### 5: Use SQL scripts in order to load DataSets to the local H2 DB [[link](https://github.com/meirlustig1983/spring-and-test-driven-development/pull/6)]

-* A new SQL script has been created, the script 'test-datasets.sql' will create data-set of 'CustomerContact' objects for ITs.
+* New SQL script has been created, the script 'test-datasets.sql' will create data-set of 'CustomerContact' objects for ITs.
-* A new SQL script has been created, the script 'delete-datasets.sql' will clean the DB after each method.
+* New SQL script has been created, the script 'delete-datasets.sql' will clean the DB after each method.
 * Modify all IT classes to use the DataSet files using @Sql

 #### 6: Add a SuiteTest for CustomerContent [[link](https://github.com/meirlustig1983/spring-and-test-driven-development/pull/7)]